ball2004244/Node-Drag-N-Drop-Logic/README.md

 This part is under construction!

-See [Config](pyjson.cofig.json) for more details.
+See [Config](pyjson.config.json) for more details.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Upcoming Features